 How Do I Know if I Have Tendinitis?

-If you have the symptoms of tendinitis, your doctor may order X-rays and bone scans to rule out bone damage.
-Typically, however, tendinitis is diagnosed by physical examination alone.
-MRI scans can help determine the severity of damage to a tendon, but are usually unnecessary for newly diagnosed cases of tendinitis.
+Typically, tendinitis is diagnosed by a physical exam alone.
+If you have the symptoms of tendinitis, your doctor may order an ultrasound or MRI scans to help determine the severity of damage to a tendon, but these are usually unnecessary for newly diagnosed cases.
 Your doctor can also assess whether you have similar problems such as bursitis (inflammation of the fluid "cushion" surrounding the joints).